 That growth will be defined in an overly simplistic, static or short-term way if the policy makers do not consider that industries and industrial regions are complex adaptive systems, much like any natural ecosystem.

-Complex industrial ecosystems may not respond well to growth-centric policies designed for simple systems, so this project explores how the complexity and dynamics of industrial ecosystems can be understood and embraced in order to create industrial and urban regeneration policies that promoting long-term resilience.
+Urban and industrial areas may be more like complex ecosystems than they are like machines, with interdependent economic, social and environmental costs and benefits.
+As a consequence, they may not respond well to the growth-centric regeneration policies derived from simple or mechanistic system.
+This project explores how the complexity and dynamics of urban and industrial ecosystems can be understood and embraced in order to create regeneration policies that are more likely to promote long-term resilience.

 Our four research themes explore how we can achieve less resource-intensive ways of life.